Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_intensifies_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_intensifies_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_intensifies_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_intensifies_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_intensifies_timer_ - Default: 20 - How often (in seconds) a random event will be triggered.\
 _randomat_intensifies_triggerbyotherrandom_ - Default: 1 - Allow being triggered by other events like Random xN.